 -

 Collaborate Across Disciplines: Complex problems often require expertise from multiple disciplines.
 Collaborate with researchers from different fields to gain a more holistic understanding of the phenomenon you are studying.
-For example, studying the impacts of climate change on human health might require collaboration between climate scientists, epidemiologists, and public health experts.
+As an example, studying the impacts of climate change on human health might require collaboration between climate scientists, epidemiologists, and public health experts.

 -